solana-labs/solana/book/src/transaction.md

 ### Message Header Format

 The message header contains three unsigned 8-bit values.
-The first value is a number of required signatures in the containing transaction.
-The second value is the number of read-only account addresses requiring signatures.
-These will be the first addresses in the message's vector of account addresses.
-The third value in the header is the number of read-only account addresses not requiring signatures.
-These addresses immediately follow the addresses that require signatures.
-The remaining addresses are used to request write access to the cooresponding accounts.
+The first value is the number of required signatures in the containing transaction.
+The second value is the number of those corresponding account addresses that are read-only.
+The third value in the message header is the number of read-only account addresses not requiring signatures.

+### Account Addresses Format

+The addresses that require signatures appear at the beginning of the account address array, with addresses requesting write access first and read-only accounts following.
+The addresses that do not require signatures follow the addresses that do, again with read-write accounts first and read-only accounts following.

 ### Blockhash Format